-- 4 cubic feet of potting soil or a mix of potting soil and bagged gardening soil
+- 4 cubic feet of only potting soil or a mix with bagged gardening soil

-- Lightweight covered wire fencing if critters are a problem where you live
+- Lightweight wire fencing (optional, if critters are a... problem where you live)

 - Seeds or seedlings

 The first step is to cut drainage holes in the bottom of your kiddie pool with the utility knife.
-This isn’t difficult if you have a sharp blade.
-Cut lots of large holes (approximately 1” square) in the bottom of your pool.Continue to 3 of 9 below.
+This should not be difficult if you have a sharp blade or if you have a drill.
+Cut a lot of large holes (approximately 1-inch) in the bottom of your pool.Continue to 4 of 10 below.

 Once you have finished putting in your drainage holes, you will need a barrier to keep the soil in and let water out.
-You can use plastic window screening or newspaper.
+You can use plastic window screening or a newspaper.
 Cut out your barrier so that it is big enough to cover all of your holes.
-Then lay the screening or newspaper on the bottom and up the sides of your pool.Continue to 5 of 9 below.
+Then lay the screening or newspaper on the bottom and up the sides of your pool.Continue to 6 of 10 below.